Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 • Gemon.

-Note!
-The basis of economy class feed is cereal waste, soy or beans, which are not digested in the cat's intestines.
-Simply put, cheap food is a filler for the stomach that does not bring benefits to the pet.
+Pay attention!
+The basis of economy class food is waste cereals, soy or beans, which are not digested in the cat’s intestines.
+Simply put, cheap food is stomach filler that does not benefit your pet.

 Premium and super premium food

-For everyday feeding of healthy cats, premium and super premium class foods are optimal.
+Premium and super premium food is optimal for daily feeding of healthy cats.
 It is worth paying attention to the fact that food for neutered cats most often belongs to premium lines.

 Be careful when choosing food.
-Most of the trade names that are “popularly” considered the best and referred to as the super premium class are, in fact, a premium line.
+Most of the trade names that “popularly” consider to be the best and are classified as super-premium, are in fact a premium line.

 • Royal Canin.